ERC-PARTISAN/erc-partisan/Notes_Bugs_ToDos.md

    bundle exec jekyll serve
    ```

-4. To build the theme.
+4. To build the theme (not necessary!)

    ```
    bundle exec jekyll build